DrB0rk/Bork-Reflow-Plate/README.md

 And so, this nerd bestows upon the world his project, fully open-source and hackable.
 Here's hoping that it may be used to develop skills, build custom circuit boards, and make quality designs possible to all!

-## Purchase

-- Register your email address at [www.solderreflowplate.co.uk](https://www.solderreflowplate.co.uk) to know when it is available to buy!
-- There is a worldwide shortage of ATmega328p Microcontrollers.
-I'm currently working on a small redesign for a more readily available chip.
-- Purchase will be available soon!

 ## License